Francis Stuart Wilson

 Major Francis Stuart Wilson (18 January 1883 – 24 May 1915) was a Royal Marine who was one of the first men to qualify as a pilot in the United Kingdom.
 He also played five matches of first-class cricket for Jamaica.
 Wilson was killed in the Gallipoli Campaign during the First World War.

 Early life

 Born in Campden Hill, London, Wilson attended St Paul's School before going on to the Royal Military College, Sandhurst.
-Entering the Royal Marines, he was promoted to lieutenant on 1 July 1901, and in early 1903 he was posted to the HMS Prince George, serving in the Channel Fleet.
+Entering the Royal Marines, he was promoted to lieutenant on 1 July 1901, and in early 1903 he was posted to HMS Prince George, serving in the Channel Fleet.
 In August 1904, he was assigned to HMS Euryalus, attached to the North America and West Indies Station.

 Cricket

 Wilson first played cricket for Jamaica in January 1905, against a touring English team organised by Lord Brackley (later the Lord Brackley).
 He appeared in two first-class fixtures, both played at Sabina Park, Kingston, as well as in a 12-a-side game for a "Jamaica Garrison" side.
 Jamaica, captained by Charles Burton, drew the first match and lost the second comprehensively, with Wilson scoring a half-century in both games.
 Wilson's three remaining matches at first-class level came against Trinidad, over a period of ten days in August 1905.
 Trinidad won all three matches, with Wilson, playing as a top-order batsman, failing to record a score above 40.
 He did, however, top-score in the first match of the series, which Jamaica lost by an innings and 123 runs.
 He opened the batting with George Cox – captaining the side in his only first-class appearance – in Jamaica's second innings in the third and final match, which was his last at first-class level.